EgidiuFarcas/youtwooz/README.md

 Want to contribute?
 Great!

 Youtwooz uses the MEVN stack for fast developing.
-Fell free to help improve the website!
+Feel free to help improve the website!

 - The root folder is the client side code (Vue.js)
 - In `server` you can find the server side code (MEN)